MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/BasicLogicCircuits.md

 So, with only NOT and OR gates, you can produce a circuit that outputs AND results.
 Using NOT and AND gates will, similarly produce OR outputs.

 ## Conclusion

+Simple logic circuits are constructed of transistors.
+They behave like the boolean logic operations.
+AND, OR, and NOT are the core logic circuits.
+Variations of these circuits include NAND, NOR, and XOR

+Two (2) input circuits can be constructed to allow additional inputs into the logic calculation.
+By manipulating input and output signals, one logic circuit can be made to change it's behavior.